Hiring Temporary Employees

-- Submit a Temporary Hiring Request through the Position Management Portal when you are ready to fill a temporary position.
-A Campus HR Recruiter will contact you to discuss the position and how to best structure the process to fill the vacancy.
+- Once the position has been created or updated, your Campus HR Recruiter will contact you to discuss the position and how to best structure the process to fill the vacancy.

-- Per requirements of the Equal Pay Act, all identified candidates must apply to an active posting.
+- Per requirements of the Colorado Equal Pay for Equal Work Act, all identified candidates must apply to an active posting.
 Your Campus HR Recruiter will screen the candidate’s qualifications and confirm their eligibility for the temporary appointment.